denhsu/azure-api-management-devops-pipeline/README.md

+>**NOTE** It looks like that the Extractor tool I have been using is not generating the a master template file for the API.
+A master template would link all the individual templates together in the correct order of deployment.
+As a result, it looks like that this repo is instantly obsolete, I may look in to the issue and see if there is still a need for a updated version of this repo.

 ## Deploy API Management API's through an Azure DevOps Pipeline
 This is a sample implementation of a Azure DevOps pipeline deployment for Azure API Management API's.